zenlex/germinate/README.md

 ### Testing
 - All JS/TS stacks are currently built with bun which has a native test runner out of the box.
 Rust also has native test running support via `cargo test`.
-- The optional SPAs for the web stacks both leverage vite/vue's create flow where you can select additional front end testing options (Vitest + Playwright recommended)
+- The optional SPAs for the web stacks both leverage Vite/Vue's create flow where you can select additional front end testing options (Vitest + Playwright recommended)

 ### Formatting
-- ESLint is recommended as the formatter for the TS stacks in your IDE of choice
+- ESLint is installed for the TypeScript stacks and can be selected as the formatter in your IDE of choice.
-- rustfmt is native to the Rust ecosystem and the recommended choice for the RS stacks.
+- rustfmt is native to the Rust ecosystem and the recommended choice for the Rust stacks.

-<a name=#containers></a>
 ### Containers (Web stacks only)
-- Selecting 'Yes' to the containers option for the web stacks will copy the `/docker` folder from `GERMINATE_PATH/templates/{stack}/` to the project folder after injecting config variables via the `handlebars` crate into the docker templates.
+- Selecting 'Yes' for the containers option with a web stack will copy the `/docker` folder from `GERMINATE_PATH/templates/{stack}/` to the project folder after injecting config variables.

-- Result
+This will result in:
 - A `docker-compose.yml` with services for:
   - `web` (the main app),
   - `frontend` (spa option only) running the Vue/Vite app
   - `db` and `db_test` services for the selected database
-    - `database` and `database_test` docker volumes for dev data persistence
+  - `database` and `database_test` docker volumes for persistence
-  - Dockerfiles and entrypoint scripts as starting points for dev and prod builds
+  - Dockerfiles and entrypoint scripts as starting points for dev and production builds

 ### Source Control
 - A git repositiory is automatically initialized at the project root and an initial commit made post project setup. `.gitignore` files can also be customized in the `templates` folders.

-### Additional Template files
-You may add files to your `templates/[stack]/` folder to be included on new projects.
-- Any folders/files in the `before_install` subfolder for a stack are copied to the new project folder prior to running the dependency install commands.
-- Any folders/files in the `after_install` subfolder for a stack are copied to the new project folder after running the dependency install commands.

-### Customization
+## Customization
 - All customizable config options for a stack are located in `templates/{stack}/stack_template.toml`
 - Currently adding stacks or core platforms/tools (db, linter, formatter, package manager, etc.) is not supported.
 - You may describe a folder structure you'd like created within the root project folder using the `subfolders` key in the `stack_template.toml`